 PDF's respectively, and each about 60MB in size.
 Downloading

 can take between 1 min. and 8 min., depending on your computer

 and Internet connection.

-advance into Cologne, Germany, in 1945.
+of Spearhead's advance into Cologne, Germany, in 1945.
 It includes

-the famous footage of a 32nd Armor Regiment Pershing tank destroying a German Panther
+the famous footage of a 32nd Armor Regiment Pershing tank destroying

-sound-track, but otherwise the same footage.
-As of July, 2012,
+resolution and improved sound-track, but otherwise the same footage.

 Sampling from 3AD.com's growing